philmain28/philsol/README.md

 This is a fully vectorial finite difference waveguide mode solver.
 In a world where high spec hardware is cheaper than high spec software philsol throws elegence and sophistication out of the window and replaces it with brute force.
 This is a direct python implimentaion of the algorithm found in the paper:
 'Full-vectorial finite-difference analysis of microstructured optical fibres' Zhu and Brown.

-warning: I haven't thoroughly tested so don't trust the results...
+Warning: I haven't thoroughly tested so don't trust the results...

 ## (lack of) features
 - Solves vector Maxwell equations in 2D for arbitary refractive index profile.